Best Linux Distro for the Desktop in 2017 or

 You will probably want to install Windows compatible fonts which you can grab here.

 If you laptop contains switchable NVIDIA (aka Optimus) or AMD graphics you should probably avoid using Linux at all.
-They are currently not officially supported in any major Linux distro.
+Both are a pain under Linux - too many quirks and pitfalls.

 Always backup your data before installing any Linux as you can accidentally wipe clean your disks.